kata-containers/documentation/install/docker/fedora-docker-install.md

        EOF
        ```

-   2. Docker `daemon.json` If you are using Server Version: 18.09.0 > this ignore this step.
+   2. Docker `daemon.json`
+      *If you are using Server Version: 18.09.0 > ignore this step.*

        Add the following definitions to `/etc/docker/daemon.json`: